The following additional rules are in effect for applications to the Mathematics of Finance MA Program (MAFN Program).

 The MAFN program takes in new students only at the beginning of the Fall semester.
 There is no admission for the Spring semester.

-Starting with the admission cycle for Fall 2023, the MAFN Program will no longer allow the students to defer their admission.
+The MAFN Program no longer allows the students to defer their admission.
 There will be no exceptions to this rule.
 Students who wish to delay their studies by a year would have to reapply to the program in the following year.

 Applicants should have a very good working knowledge of calculus, linear algebra, elementary differential equations, probability and statistics, and a programming language.